III. Policies: Germanic

 - Email: Thea.Lindquist@colorado.edu

-The collection of literature, literary criticism, and other works in Germanic language and literature supports teaching and research in this area.
-The collection development emphasis is on acquiring current and retrospective materials to support the present and future needs of faculty and student research and teaching of the German and Scandinavian programs of the University of Colorado’s Department of Germanic and Slavic Languages and Literatures.
+The collection of literature, literary criticism, and other works in Germanic language and literature is core to supporting teaching and research in Germanic Studies.
+The collection development emphasis is on acquiring current and retrospective materials to support the present and future needs of faculty and student research and teaching of the German Studies and Nordic Studies programs of the University of Colorado Boulder’s Department of Germanic and Slavic Languages and Literatures.

 A. Curricular emphasis: